greg-raven/grus/_posts/2009-11-02-obama-suspend-non-essential-immigration.md

 {% include signature.html %}

 P.S.
 Get the government out of our lives and protect our borders!
-By the way, the story about you in the November 9, 2009, Globe certainly seems to be on the money from where I stand.
+By the way, the story about you in the November 9, 2009, *Globe* certainly seems to be on the money from where I stand.

+Sent to:
+: Barack Hussein Obama